|Anne Rupert (#21366448)|

 To all who so righteously remind us the primary purpose of Find a Grave is "GRAVE REGISTRATION", and then "boringly" recite in your bio the FAG rules... yes we get it!
 To the group I work with, (look at my friend's list) it is a mere "starting point" as we all work together, share, and seek to know more about the folks, what they looked like and where they lived as we "register their graves".
 All of us will go to great lengths to find out more!. .. to sum this up they are "NOT JUST A NAME ON THE A STONE"!

-GREATEST ACCOMPLISHMENT THIS YEAR - Placed a military marker on an unmarked grave...
-After a long search for military records for a great uncle who was a Conf Soldier, I finally secured them and had a military headstone placed on his grave after 114 years beneath an unmarked grave!!
+Placed a military marker on an unmarked grave...
+After a long search for military records for a great uncle who was a Conf Soldier, and alas, finally secured them and accepted for a military headstone placed on his grave after 114 years beneath an unmarked grave!!
 He was Pvt John Norvell Caskie.
 Thanks to Angela Smythe who had an interest in the Caskie family and provided a copy of military record that made this all possible.

-Aug 18, 2014 - Stone to be placed on great grandmother Maria L Bingham Pritchartt's grave who died in 1859 from anemia.
-Stone is completed and to be set in plot St Louis Mo.
+Aug 18, 2014 - Stone placed on great grandmother Maria L Bingham Pritchartt's grave who died in 1859 from anemia.
+Stone is now set in plot St Louis Mo.
 She has rested for 155 years in an unmarked grave, but that will be no more.
 I guess that is why I was chosen to do what I do.
 Amen

 |Find A Grave Friends|